discordjs/guide/guide/popular-topics/builders.md

 # Builders

-Discord.js provides a `builders` package which contains a variety of builders and utilities you can use when writing your Discord bot.
+Discord.js provides a `builders` package which contains a variety of utilities you can use when writing your Discord bot.
-To install the package run `npm i @discordjs/builders` in your terminal.
+To install the package run `npm install @discordjs/builders` in your terminal.

 ## Formatters